 Sony A7 series = The Affordable Option

-That’s not a figure to be sniffed at, but that money brings you a very capable AF system, that’s streets ahead of the A7’s and A7 II’s.
+Those are still not figures to be sniffed at, but that money brings you a very capable AF system, that’s streets ahead of the A7’s and A7 II’s.
 It also brings improved handling with the mini-joystick control, a touch-screen and twin card ports.

 The A7 III’s full-frame sensor also has a pixel count of 24.2 million, which as well as being a popular figure, allows a good balance between detail resolution, file size and noise control.
 Add in 4K (3840 x 2160) video recording with S-Log plus a battery that has a much longer life than the A7 II’s and the Mark III looks like an easy decision.

-In the UK the Sony A7 II can be bought for around £1,150 body only.
-That’s temptingly below the £2000 asking price of the A7 III.
-But the new camera gives you so much more, we’d be sorely tempted to save a little longer.
+The Sony A7 III can be bought for around £1,699/$1,998, which is temptingly below the £2,499/$2,498 launch price of the A7 IV.
+But as well as the resolution boost and improvement to the AF system, the new camera makes some very nice upgrades to the handling so we’d be sorely tempted to save a little longer.

 Which Sony A7 camera should you choose?

-With the A7 III, you’ll be able to shoot a wide range of subjects including fast-moving sport and action.
+With the A7 IV, you’ll be able to shoot a wide range of subjects including fast-moving sport and action.
 Noise is also controlled well and the level of detail in images won’t disappoint.